Private equity firm Carlyle names insider as CFO

-(Reuters) - Carlyle Group LP has named Curtis Buser, the private equity firm’s chief accounting officer since 2004, as its next chief financial officer, succeeding Adena Friedman, who departed in May to return to NASDAQ OMX Group Inc.
+Dec 18 (Reuters) - Carlyle Group LP has named Curtis Buser, the private equity firm’s chief accounting officer since 2004, as its next chief financial officer, succeeding Adena Friedman, who departed in May to return to NASDAQ OMX Group Inc .

 Buser’s appointment contrasts with Carlyle’s decision to opt for an external candidate for chief financial officer in 2011, when it poached Friedman from Nasdaq to help take it public a year later.
 Earlier this year, Carlyle again looked externally for a top hire, appointing Michael Cavanagh, a former top lieutenant of JPMorgan Chase & Co CEO Jamie Dimon, as co-president.